Coping With Self Isolation and Anxiety

-Coping with isolation and feelings of loneliness is difficult at any time far less when dealing with the Coronavirus.
+Coping with isolation and feelings of loneliness is difficult at any time especially with anxiety.
 Older generations might deal with the difficulties of isolation every day.
 For many of us isolation is a relatively new experience and one that might be going on for some time.
-Families might not be able to spend as much time together and older family members might feal more vulnerable.
+Families might not be able to spend as much time together and older family members might feel more vulnerable.
 There are a number of practical steps you can take yourself to help yourself which we have outlined below as well as professional help available online.

 Blog Post Summary